 “I’m happy to be back to admissions,” she said.
 “I love admissions because I love giving children an opportunity to discover their fullest potential.
 You match a child to the right school so they can find themselves and discover opportunities, especially in a place like R-MA where we have mentors, teachers, and dorm staff who mentor the students and work with them.
 We develop future leaders here.”

-Dame has four daughters and three grandsons.
-Her husband, Tom, is retired.
+Ms. Dame has four daughters and three grandsons.